ateliedocodigo/py-healthcheck/README.md

 installed packages.
 * `process`: information about the currently running Python process, including the PID, command line arguments, and all environment variables.
-* `config`: information about your Flask app's configuration, pulled from `app.config`.

 Some of the data is scrubbed to avoid accidentally exposing passwords or access keys/tokens.
 Config keys and environment variable names are scanned for `key`,